 - Improve mountain hydrometeorological and related observations, understanding and predictions to help adapt to rapid climate change. - Implement recommendations from the WMO High Mountain Summit-integrated observation and prediction systems.
-How can we build up integrated alpine catchment prediction systems and apply them to the larger earth systems that derive from mountains? - Science for society.
+How can we build up integrated prediction systems around these research basins and apply them to the larger earth systems that derive from mountains, and what does it take to do that? - Science for society.
 Can we contribute to the development of 'fit-for-purpose' hydrological, meteorological and climate information services in high mountain catchments? - Mountain systems include human-water interactions and complex ecological interactions - how can we address this in our models?
-Can we use human-water and ecological interactions to develop solutions to help achieve water sustainability in high mountain river basins and downstream?
+Can we use these to develop solutions to help achieve water sustainability in high mountain river basins and downstream?